FAIR2-for-research-software/git-with-it/episodes/branching.md

 and test` to the other person.

-Work through the tasks adding the necessary code, saving, staging and committing your changes then pushing to `origin` (GitHub). **NB** Please note the comment about holding back on merging the Square Root work, there will be conflicts that need resolving.
+Work through the tasks adding the necessary code, saving, staging and committing your changes then pushing to `origin` (GitHub). **The issues contain all the code you need and it can be copy and pasted into files.**

+**NB** Please note the comment about holding back on merging the Square Root work, there will be conflicts that need resolving.

 Assign the person who worked on the Square root function to review the Zero Division exception and if everything looks